-ve4 finance institutions and as being displayed in Fig. 2.
+Adapted from Warren (2010)

+Presently, 1065 electronic documents related to the financial domain have been gathered and compiled.
+These electronic documents were retrieved and collected from banks and financial institutions’ official websites, which are accessible via the public domain.
+The final release of MaCFE will cover 4 major categories of finance institutions which are (1) Local Islamic Bank, (2) Foreign Islamic Bank, (3) Local Conventional Bank and (4) Foreign Conventional Bank as being displayed in Fig. 2.

 Malaysia operates on a dual-banking system; conventional banking system operating in tandem with Islamic banking system.
 Since the enactment of the Islamic Banking Act 1983 and the establishment of Malaysia’s first Islamic Bank, a significant number of full-fledged Islamic banks has been established in the country including Bank Islam Malaysia Berhad and Bank Muamalat Malaysia Berhad.
 In recent years, Malaysia has also seen the increase of its local conventional banks establishing Islamic subsidiaries offering various products and services complying to the Sharia Law (e.g. Public Islamic Bank Berhad, CIMB Islamic Bank Berhad, RHB Islamic Bank Berhad).
 The liberalization of the Islamic financial system and facilitated business environment have also attracted a number of foreign-owned financial institutions to set their Islamic banks and subsidiaries in the country (e.g. Al Rajhi Banking and Investment Corporation, OCBC Al-Amin Bank Berhad, Standard Chartered Saadiq Berhad.
 In fact, Islamic banking has become an integral part of the financial system in Malaysia that at present Malaysia's Islamic banking assets have reached USD65.6 billion with an average growth rate of 18-20% annually (Bank Negara, 2017).
 Due to this development, the data from local as well as international Islamic financial entities are gathered for the development of MaCFE.
+Fig. 2 summarizes the major categories of the data selection for the development of MaCFE.